V-Squared/V-Squared.github.io/plan/true-north.md

 ## Easy Contribution

-We will provide a system that makes contribution easy and accessible to everyone.
+We will provide one system V²Flow that makes contribution easy and accessible to everyone.
+The only requirement is to have a GitHub account.
+V²Flow will be used for any kind of feedback or contribution.
+Learn it once, use it in any place.

 ## Community Quality Management